Learn the basics of TV packages including equipment, bundles, connecting to mobile devices, and comparing and switching providers.

 Some on-demand services require a telephone connection, but many can be accessed using the right device and a broadband internet connection.

-Streaming sites like Netflix and Lovefilm are also now available through your television via some paid-for digital television packages.
+Streaming sites like Netflix may also be available through your television via some paid-for digital television packages.

 Catch-up digital TV is similar to on-demand, but these are typically programmes that have been recently broadcast on regular schedules.

-Services like BBC iPlayer, ITV Player, 4oD and Demand 5 are all examples of catch-up/on-demand television.
+Services like BBC iPlayer, ITV Player, All 4 and My5 are all examples of catch-up/on-demand television.

 Before taking out a digital TV package, think about what television you and your family watch regularly.